karkman/GlobalSewage/README.md

 ## This repository is under construction

-This repository contains all data analysis for ***Predicting clinical resistance prevalence using sewage metagenomic data*** (DOI:XXX).
+This repository contains all data analysis for ***Predicting clinical resistance prevalence using sewage metagenomic data*** (Karkman _et al._, 2020).

 This study is based on the sewage metagenome data from ***Global monitoring of antimicrobial resistance based on metagenomics analyses of urban sewage*** by Hendriksen _et al_.
-2019 (https://doi.org/10.1038/s41467-019-08853-3).
+(2019).
 These metagenomes used in this study can be downloaded from ENA under project accession number ERP015409 or from SRA under project accession PRJEB13831.

-The clinical resistance and socioeconomical data sources are described in Table 2 in the article and can be found from the `Data` folder in this repository.
+The clinical resistance and socioeconomical data sources are described in Table 2 (Karkman _et al._, 2020) and can be found from the `Data` folder in this repository.

 ## Pre-processing
-Raw sequencing data was downloaded from European Nucleotide Archive (ENA) under the project accession [ERP015409](https://www.ebi.ac.uk/ena/browser/view/PRJEB13831) and remaining sequencing adapters were removed using [cutadapt v.2.7](https://cutadapt.readthedocs.io/en/v2.7/).
+Raw sequencing data was downloaded from European Nucleotide Archive (ENA) under the project accession [ERP015409](https://www.ebi.ac.uk/ena/browser/view/PRJEB13831) and remaining sequencing adapters were removed using [cutadapt v.2.7](https://cutadapt.readthedocs.io/en/v2.7/) (Martin, 2011).

 ```
 cutadapt -m 1 -e 0.2 -O 10 -g AGATCGGAAGAGC -G AGATCGGAAGAGC \